Aimo Lahti

 Aimo Johannes Lahti (April 28, 1896 – April 19, 1970) was a self-taught Finnish weapons designer.
 Of the 50 weapons he designed, the best known is the Suomi KP/-31 SMG.
 Other well-known weapon designs of his include the Lahti-Saloranta M/26 LMG, Maxim M/32-33 and Sampo L-41 MMG, Lahti L-35 pistol, and Lahti L-39 anti-tank rifle.
 Lahti also designed the 7,62 ITKK 31 VKT anti-aircraft machine gun and the 20 ITK 40 VKT anti-aircraft cannon.

-His work is considered decisive in defending Finnish independence and increasing trust in the reliability of domestic weapons produced there.
+His work had a decisive role in defending Finnish independence and increasing trust in the reliability of domestic weapons produced there.
+All of his weapons have been retired since 1988, the last one to retired was Lahti L-39.

 Biography

 Early years

 Aimo Johannes Lahti was born in Viiala on 28 April 1896, to Evert Williamson Lahti and Ida Sophia Carlsdaughter née Viitanen, the oldest of five boys.
 He had a safe and somewhat wild childhood.
 Lahti did not enjoy school and left after the sixth year of elementary school.
 He started working in the Viiala glass factory when he was 13 years old.
 In the same year, he bought his first weapon, a Berdan rifle, with five marks he had earned in the factory.
 Lahti was fascinated by the rifle’s mechanism and visited local gunsmith Säteri with whom he examined the weapon closely.
 Aimo Lahti visited him several times, becoming familiar with weapon mechanisms.
 Lahti served his conscription in central Finland’s regiment during 1918 and 1919.
 On October 20, 1919, he married Ida Dagmar Lassila (1 December 1890 – 27 October 1968) with whom he had a son, Olavi Johannes Lahti.
 Olavi was later a pilot in the Finnish Air Force and died in 1944.